jundalisay/sp/content/en/bio/solutions/anunnaki.md

 Our **Anunnaki Hypothesis** states that humans were created by the Anunnaki in order to help them [mine gold](/research/ancient/sumerian/enki/part-04/).

-The Anunnaki are an alien species from Cygnus constellation.
+According to the Essassani, the Anunnaki are an alien species from Cygnus constellation.
 Their planet was heating up and like ours and so they needed atomized gold in their stratosphere to keep it cool.

 {{< q a="Enki" c="Enki and Ninhursaja, Part 3" >}}